Hanan Airport Departure Process: What You Need to Know

 Just so you don’t venture too far from the airport, check out some of the Alofi sea tracks you might have missed during your stay.
 See the 6 Best Sea Tracks in Alofi for more information.

 Other short activities you can do in Alofi include shopping for souvenirs, where you can see shopping recommendations in Where to Find the Best Souvenirs in Niue.
-There is also an 18-hole golf course available at the Vaiolama Cafe, while the Fale Tau Taoga (Niue National Museum) is open on Mondays but not on Fridays.
+There is also the Fale Tau Taoga (Niue National Museum) is open on Tuesdays but not on Fridays.
 For more inspiration, see the 10 Things to Do in Alofi.

 Go Back to the Resort

-If you have been staying at the Scenic Matavai Resort, there are several shuttles running throughout plane days.
-You can catch their first shuttle for the airport check-in at 10am, then catch the same shuttle back to the resort to relax by the pool, have a cocktail at the bar and/or have lunch, before taking the shuttle back to the airport at 12.15pm.
+If you have been staying at the Scenic Matavai Resort, there are a couple of shuttles running on plane days.
+You can catch their first shuttle for the airport check-in at 9:30 am, then catch the same shuttle back to the resort to relax by the pool, have a cocktail at the bar and/or have lunch, before taking the shuttle back to the airport at 12:30 pm.

 Browse the Airport Market

 To kill some time at Hanan Airport, there is a small market set up beside the waiting area on plane days.
-Browse a small selection of souvenirs, such as jewellery and garlands, as well as purchase hot food and hot and cold drinks.
+Browse a small selection of souvenirs, such as jewellery and garlands, as well as purchase hot food, Niuean snacks, and hot and cold drinks.

 Get a Phytosanitary Certificate from the Quarantine Office

 If you intend to take any food, animal products, plant material and/or other goods from Niue, then you need to purchase a phytosanitary certificate in order for the items to pass through biosecurity in Auckland.
 These can be purchased from the Quarantine Office, which is located next to the airport check-in at Hanan Airport.
-The Quarantine Office opens at 9am on plane days.
+The Quarantine Office opens at 9 am on plane days.
+Find out more about the process in How to Get a Quarantine & Phytosanitary Certificate in Niue.

 Complete the Departure Card

-You’ll then enter the Departure Lounge of Hanan Airport, where there is the Runway Bar, selling alcohol, soft drinks, snacks and hot food.
-There is also the Niue Bond Store, a duty-free store that mostly sells alcohol.
+You’ll then enter the Departure Lounge of Hanan Airport, where there is Bo’s Bar by the Runway, selling alcohol, soft drinks, snacks and hot food.
+At some point, the Niue Bond Store will open, a duty-free store that mostly sells alcohol but also a few coconut products – see The Guide to Duty-Free Shopping in Niue.
 There are also toilet facilities available.

 More About the Niue Airport Departure Process